Overheads and cash flow can be quite a strain on smaller farms, so here we outline five ways to reduce farming costs to improve efficiency

 3. Tax efficiencies

-Managing tax liabilities is one way farmers can manage cash flow, says Sean McCann, chartered financial planner at NFU Mutual.
+Managing tax liabilities is one way farmers can manage cash flow, according to Sean McCann, chartered financial planner at NFU Mutual.

 "Averaging profits helps even out fluctuating income in different years and can reduce the amount of tax due," he says.

 "Other simple steps include making sure that both spouses are making use of their tax free allowances.
-From April 6th, 2017, everyone can enjoy income of £11,500 before they pay any Income Tax.
-In addition, all basic rate tax payers are entitled to receive £1,000 of savings income and £5,000 of dividend income free of tax.
+From April 6th, 2018, everyone can enjoy income of £11,850 before they pay any Income Tax.
+In addition, all basic rate tax payers are entitled to receive £1,000 of savings income (or £500 for higher rate payers) and all tax payers are entitled to £2,000 of dividend income free of tax.
 Moving income producing investments between spouses can help reduce the family tax bill.”